Translate

 “Who are you?” she asked, her voice trembling in the stillness.

 He didn’t answer right away.
 Instead, he looked at her with eyes that seemed far older than his skin.
 “You wanted silence,” he said softly.
 “Now you have it.”
+The man tilted his head slightly.
+“You didn’t need to ask.
+Everyone wants peace from the noise eventually.
+But there’s a cost.”

 “What cost?”

-His smile faded.
+He straightened up, looking at her intensely.
 “The silence grows.
 First, it’s the noise of others.
 Then, it’s your own thoughts.
 Soon, there’s nothing left.
 Just silence.”

 Ellie shook her head, backing away.
 “No, I don’t want that.”